appaulo14/spark_analysis_of_public_data_from_askubuntu/askubuntu.com/analysis_of_results.md

 Future research might try using a natural language parsing library such as [NLTK](http://www.nltk.org/) to better identify topics asked about and also better identify what type of questions are asked for each topics.

+Maybe also looks at scores in the future.

 Maybe focus on less than top 100.